 Taking place from 17 to 19 April, the festival will explore the role Indonesians play in world gastronomy.

 “Since our inaugural event, the Festival has introduced Indonesia’s complex and diverse cuisines to food lovers across the globe,” says UFF Founder and Director Janet DeNeefe.

 “For our sixth year, we want to recognize and celebrate the people behind the extraordinary flavours and evolving stories of Indonesia’s culinary landscape.

 “With the theme Heroes, we want you to meet the unsung heroes of Indonesian food, the mothers and fath

 Some of the culinary events are held at the festival hub at Taman Kuliner.
 Other events are held at restaurants and cafes across Ubud, which is known as the cultural heart of the Island of the Gods.

 It will be interesting to see how many people attend this year.
-The popular Indonesia food festival is arguably the most important food festival in Southeast Asia.
+The popular Indonesian food festival is arguably the most important food festival in Southeast Asia.

 Ubud Food Festival Highlights